LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 [^1]: Look at the middle column.
 The three sets of 1, 5 and 6 require that the three numbers 1, 5 and 6 fit in the two blocks of H5 and J5.
 Impossible.
 [^2]: This is a high ratio of 3:1 for wrong:correct guesses.
 It arises because after a wrong guess is taken all the guesses after that are also wrong until the algorithm backtracks.
-If we only count the first wrong guess, then the ratio is 4:6 for wrong:correct.
+If we only count the first wrong guess, then the ratio is 4:6.